tech-learning-collective/hackersnextdoor/2019/index.md

     Next Door
 </h1>

-<h2 style="font-family: 'Couture Bold'; mix-blend-mode: difference; padding-top: 0;">An InfoSec and Social Technology Conference</h2>
+<h2 style="font-family: 'Couture Bold'; mix-blend-mode: difference; padding-top: 0;">11 AM &ndash; 10 PM, December 14 &ndash; 15, 2019</h2>

-*Hackers Next Door* is an information security and social technology conference featuring presentations by the best of the tri-state area&rsquo;s cybersecurity trainers, privacy rights advocacy groups, activist networks, and their constituencies.
+*Hackers Next Door* is an open-to-the-public information security and social technology conference featuring presentations by the best of the tri-state area&rsquo;s cybersecurity trainers, privacy rights advocacy groups, activist networks, and their constituencies.

 The two-day conference is a unique opportunity for anyone interested in protecting themselves online to participate in a skill-sharing and educational convergence where they can meet one another, compare notes with peers and colleagues, and learn practical techniques from the region&rsquo;s top cybersecurity instructors, legal experts, and experienced activists.